upgrade guide for 1.7

-#4 Updated by dnsmichi about 3 years ago
+#4 Updated by dnsmichi over 3 years ago

 i don't see an extra value in adding an oracle ocilib spec file to upstream right now. see my remarks on the oracle issues and the less people actually providing feedback. i would not like to see package rebuilds needed for testing then. and of course, some parts of my work need to be asked permission for to be shared.

-#5 Updated by Tommi about 3 years ago
+#5 Updated by Tommi over 3 years ago

 with oracle package i ment primary an icinga package or extra ido2db package linked with ocilib.